ddimatos/ansible-documentation/docs/docsite/rst/os_guide/intro_zos.rst

 Enable Ansible Pipelining
 ---------------------------
 Enable :ref:`ANSIBLE_PIPELINING` in the ansible.cfg file.
-TODO - <fix link to ansible_pipelining in config.rst>

 When Ansible pipelining is enabled (`see the config option here <https://docs.ansible.com/ansible/latest/reference_appendices/config.html#ansible-pipelining>`_), Ansible passes any module code to the remote target node through python's stdin pipe and runs it in all in a single call rather than copying data to temp files and reading from those files.